 \section{Methodology}

-As mentioned earlier, in this study we focus on the type of content shared among the suspended accounts on Twitter, during the 2022 Russia-Ukrainian War.
+As mentioned earlier, in this study we focus on user-shared content, daily activity, and characteristics among the suspended accounts on Twitter, during the 2022 Russia-Ukrainian War.
 Towards this direction, we extract raw text from tweets of $\num[group-separator={,}]{433466}$ suspended accounts with a total volume of 4.8M documents, by applying some primitive filtering (drop URL links and user mentions).